vorotina/design/README.md

     );
 ```

-bootstrap file requires src/index.js where we get configuration from Legacy code and invoke appropriate desktop or mobile controller
+####  src/index.js required in bootstrap file used to get configuration from Legacy code and invoke appropriate desktop or mobile controller

 ```javascript
 return service.config()